 Q. I just want to go up on a flight to see what it’s like.
 Is that possible?

 A. Yes, we call them Orientation Flights.
 You can arrange one flight with an instructor without joining the club to see if you think flying is for you, or just for sight-seeing, give a present to a loved one, or whatever.
-You will pay the hourly rate for the aircraft, the instructor rate, and whatever landing charges the flight accrues.
+You will pay a flat rate of USD200 and the flight will count towards your future license.